Muhammed-Rahif/Notpad/README.md

 I love open source and its maintaining so much.
 I wanted a minimal and simple project to attract newcomers and everyone in general to contribute to my next project.

 That's when I think of windows notepad text editor.
-Earlier I used Windows, but now I am using Ubuntu, and Ubuntu doesn't have notepad (have a text editor).
-So I decided to create a notepad (that's looks like the windows notepad) that is accessible for every platform.
-However the main goal was to open-source.
+Earlier I used Windows, but now I am using Ubuntu, and Ubuntu doesn't have a notepad (have a text editor).
+So I decided to create a notepad (that looks like the windows notepad) that is accessible for every platform.
+However, the main goal was open-sourcing.

 ### Helpful for ?